LeaVerou/lea.verou.me/2024/context-chips/index.md

 _All_ of my concerns about the 5-point template were brought up by participants on their own accord, repeatedly:

-- **All participants** *really* liked being able to express sentiment, and were vocal about their frustration when they could not express it.
+- All participants *really* liked being able to express sentiment, and were vocal about their **frustration when they could not express it**.
-- All but one participant (4/5) complained being forced into selecting a sentiment when they had no opinion.
+- All but one participant (4/5) complained about **being forced into selecting a sentiment when they had no opinion**.
 - Some participants even mentioned that the 5-point template felt overwhelming.

 Furthermore, _none_ of the concerns about context chips were validated:

-- No-one found the chips appearing on hover distracting or felt "ambushed"
+- No-one found the chips appearing on hover distracting or felt "ambushed".
-- No-one struggled to understand how to use them
+- No-one struggled to understand how to use them.
 - Everyone discovered the 1-click interaction pretty fast (typically within the first 2-3 questions).
-But interestingly, **they still *chose* to use it as a two-step process for some of the questions**, presumably to reduce cognitive load by breaking down the decision into two smaller ones.
+But interestingly, **they still *chose* to use it as a two-step process for some of the questions**, presumably to reduce cognitive load for difficult to answer questions by breaking down the decision into two smaller ones.
-The fact that this UI allowed users to make *their own* efficiency vs cognitive overhead tradeoffs was an advantage I had not even considered when designing it!
+The fact that this UI allowed users to make ***their own* efficiency vs cognitive load tradeoffs** was an advantage I had not even considered when designing it!
 - Response rate was generally high — when people did not select sentiment, it was because they **genuinely** had no opinion, not because they couldn’t be bothered.

 ### What worked okay: Mini-feature Questions

-[Mini-feature questions](#mini-feature-questions) did successfully help **cut down response time per feature by 75%**, though this came at a price:
+[Mini-feature questions](#mini-feature-questions) did successfully help **cut down response time per feature by 75%**, though this came at a cost:
 Once more, we saw that participants *really* wanted to express sentiment, and were frustrated when they couldn’t, which was the case for features they had not used.
 Regardless, we agreed that the tradeoff was worth it for the low-priority questions we were planning to use mini-features for.